 The microservices architecture breaks down complex applications into smaller, manageable modules that are easier and faster to develop.
 This allows multiple teams to work on modules simultaneously without having to wait for other developers.

 Due to the simplicity of managing a microservices architecture, the process can also speed up quality assurance since testers can test microservices independently.
-Testers will independently validate and create test cases on individual services, while the programmers are working on the other ones.
+Testers will independently validate and create test cases on individual services, while the programmers will work on the other ones.

 Since there are no dependency issues among entities, developers can experiment with the latest technologies on the specific modules to increase the application’s usability.

-One of the benefits of Microservices is that ability to run multiple tech stacks that best fits your service needs.
-In fact, microservices written in different programming language can coexist with other fragments.
-This helps with Developers can avoid using technology stacks if they do not provide a consistent user-experience, and also being able to develop in stacks that match your team’s expertise.
+One of the benefits of Microservices is the ability to run multiple tech stacks that best fit your service needs.
+In fact, microservices written in different programming languages can coexist with other fragments.
+This helps Developers avoid using technology stacks if they do not provide a consistent user experience and also be able to develop stacks that match your team’s expertise.

 The ability to continuously modernize your platform using development stacks that you and your team are comfortable with is one of the great benefits of the microservices architecture.
 This will ensure that your platform stays up to date.
 This also helps if you plan to scale your application in the future.
 You can add new components to the app easily or scale services independently.

-Microservices helps overcome the challenge of the application change-management process.
+Microservices help overcome the challenge of the application change-management process.
 Because each component is individually modified, tested, and deployed without affecting other services, it leads to accelerated time to market.

 The publish-subscribe framework is fundamental to a microservices architecture.
 This framework enables real-time data processing to provide direct output and deep insights.